operand/agency/README.md

 does not include support for constructing prompts or working with vector databases, etc. Implementation of agent behavior is left up to you.

-The goal of Agency is to enable developers to experiment and develop their own agent systems by providing a minimal set of functionality.
-It aims to support custom agent solutions by offering a foundation that developers can build upon as they see fit.

-So if you're looking for a flexible yet minimal foundation for building your own agent systems, Agency might be for you.
+The goal of Agency is to enable developers to experiment and create their own agent solutions by providing a minimal set of functionality.
+So if you're looking for a flexible yet minimal foundation for building your own agent system, Agency might be for you.

 ## What are some known limitations or issues?